OctopusDeploy/People/Software-Engineering.md

 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - Every venture has mundane tasks, and I work happily and diligently through them.
 - I go out of my way to develop a friendly and professional rapport with my customers and their team members.
-- My contributions to team discussions are net-positive, informative, and helpful.
+- My contributions to team discussions are positive, informative, and helpful.

 ## Quality Coach